Skip to main content

 Proposal: No Federal Income Tax for Persons Earning $61,000 or Less

-No Federal Income Tax or Tax Filing for People Earning $61,000 or Less Summary This proposal would eliminate federal individual income tax liability for people earning $61,000 or less in total wage income, simplifying the tax system for tens of millions of working Americans while having minimal impact on federal revenue.
-In practical terms, anyone earning approximately $29.33 per hour or less would pay zero federal income tax and would no longer be required to file a tax return each year.
-Payroll taxes Social Security and Medicare would still be deducted from paychecks as they are today.
-Beyond that, nothing.
+No Federal Income Tax or Tax Filing for People Earning $61,000 or Less Updated July 2026 with the latest IRS, Pentagon and NEA data.
+Summary This proposal would eliminate federal individual income tax liability for people earning $61,000 or less in total wage income.
+Simplifying the tax system for tens of millions of working Americans.
+While having minimal impact on federal revenue.
+In practical terms anyone earning approximately $29.33 per hour or less.
+Would pay zero federal income tax and would no longer be required to file a tax return each year.
+Payroll taxes , Social Security and Medicare would still be deducted from paychecks as they are today.
+Beyond that nothing.
 No additional federal tax withheld.
 No annual filing requirement.
-Rationale Based on IRS data from the past decade (2013–2022), households earning $61,000 or less make up approximately 50 to 60 percent of all U.S. tax filers.
-Yet this group contributes only 2 to 3 percent of all federal individual income tax revenue roughly $53 to $79 billion per year, depending o...
+Rationale Based on IRS data households earning $61,000 or less.
+Make up approximately 50 to 60 percent of all U.S. tax filers.
+Yet this group contributes only 3 to 4 percent of all federal individual income tax revenue.
+Toughly $70 to ...

 KINCAID Exploratory Committee

-Announcing an Exploratory Committee for Washington's 1st Congressional District Today, I am announcing the formation of an exploratory committee to pursue a run for Congress in Washington's 1st Congressional District.
-I am a Democrat.
-If I run, I will likely be challenging fellow Democrat Representative Suzan DelBene, who has held this seat for more than 12 years.
+Today I am announcing my candidacy for Congress in Washington's 1st Congressional District.
+I have filed official candidacy paperwork with the Federal Election Commission.
+I am a Democrat challenging fellow Democrat Representative Suzan DelBene.
+Who has held this seat for more than 12 years.
+State filing was completed in May 2026 and Kincaid appears on the August 4, 2026 primary ballot.
 Washington State ranks among the worst states in the nation for retirees largely due to the cost of living.
-But affordability is unlikely to be a concern for Representative DelBene.
-Like so many career politicians, her personal wealth has grown dramatically during her time in office.
-According to Quiver Quantitative, her net worth has more than doubled from $60 million to $126.34 million.
-That may sound extraordinary, but it is not unusual.
+But affordability is unlikely to be a personal concern for Representative DelBene.
+Like so many career politicians.
+Her personal wealth has grown dramatically during her time in office.
+According to Quiver Quantitative.
+Her net worth has more than doubled since she was first elected from $60 million to an estimated $141.5 million.
+That may sound extraordinary but it is not unusual.
 More than half of all members of Congress are millionaires.
-Among the ten wealthiest members of Congress, Representative DelBene currently ranks eighth.
-Let me be clear. ...
+I am not criticizing anyone simply for being we...

 Kincaid’s Statement on Antisemitic Attack Against Jewish Student in Seattle

-This is a deeply disturbing case of antisemitism targeting a 15 year old Jewish girl at her high school in Seattle.
+What happened to a 15 year old Jewish girl at Nathan Hale High School in Seattle is not just deeply disturbing.
+It is a case study in how antisemitism spreads when institutions fail to confront it.
+And in how that failure left unchecked.
+Produces something genuinely terrifying.
 This is racism.
 This is hate.
 This is evil.
-What the other students did to her is unconscionable and so is the failure of the school system to protect her.
-I call upon the Mayor of Seattle, the Governor of Washington, the State Attorney General, and all city, state, and federal representatives to condemn this act without hesitation.
-I urge them to fully investigate the students and staff involved, and to offer their unwavering support to the victim and her family.
+And the response from the school system made it worse.
+I call upon the Mayor of Seattle, Governor of Washington, State Attorney General.
+All city, state and federal representatives to condemn this attack without hesitation.
+I urge them to fully investigate every student and staff member involved and to offer their unwavering support to the victim and her family.
 The people of Seattle and the entire state of Washington should be horrified that this happened.
 We should be embarrassed.
 We should be ashamed.
-There is an infection of evil spreading in our country, and this case is one of the most chilling symptoms.
-I fear what the students who committed this act may be capable of as adults if this hatred is left unchecked.
-Case Outline : Antisemitism at Nathan H...
+There is an infection of evil spreading in our country.
+This case is one of the most chilling symptoms.
+I fear what the students who committed this act may ...